lamhq/tech-notes/pages/devops/aws/analytics/lake-formation/tutorials/s3-data-lake.md

 The actual data for catalog tables is stored in the files uploaded to S3.
 The crawler doesn't insert any data into the tables.
 Also, the data is append-only because the data file is in CSV format.

-The table name is the final part of the S3 path.
-In this case, it's `customers`.

 ### Create an IAM role for the crawler